 Robotic process automation (RPA) is an increasingly popular technology that can automate manual, repetitive activities.
 RPA bots are capable of performing a vast array of recruiting tasks that normally take several hours.
 RPA performs operations on a bulk scale that doesn't require any level of human intervention.
 For example, verifying documents for a large number of candidates requires a lot of effort but doesn't need a person to be involved.
 A bot can simply process each document for verification and upload the results into an applicant tracking system.
 This can save recruiters significant time and effort.

-RPA is trending because the technology can do a tremendous amount of heavy lifting at high speed, while simultaneously adding value and automation to the talent acquisition processes.
-The technology -- when combined with AI -- can source, screen, sort and rank candidates to create a pipeline of qualified candidates that are likely to succeed in vacant positions, based on the skills and potential gleaned from candidate profiles, resumes and social media.
+RPA is trending because the technology can do a tremendous amount of heavy lifting at high speed, while simultaneously adding value and automation to talent acquisition processes.
+When combined with AI, the technology can source, screen, sort and rank candidates to create a pipeline of qualified candidates that are likely to succeed in vacant positions, based on the skills and potential gleaned from candidate profiles, resumes and social media.
 These steps involve highly repetitive manual tasks, but by using an RPA bot, recruiters can cut the effort from hours or days to minutes.

 7. Artificial intelligence

-One of the fastest growing areas of talent acquisition software today is the use of AI to improve ways to source, identify and engage talent.
-These range from smart talent platforms, such as Eightfold AI, to job-posting platforms, chatbots and natural language processing (NLP).
+One of the fastest-growing areas of talent acquisition software today is the use of AI to improve ways to source, identify and engage talent.
+These range from smart talent platforms, such as Eightfold AI, to job-posting platforms, candidate sourcing and screening, chatbots, interview scheduling and natural language processing (NLP).
 AI is also used to minimize bias in candidate identification, selection and hiring.

-Unlike RPA – which performs a large volume of manual, repetitive tasks – AI can perform intelligent activities, such as reviewing resumes for specific skills, characteristics or keywords.
-Combined with RPA, AI can add intelligence to high-volume tasks, helping recruiters review a large number of job boards, process documents and read and process data from those sources.
+Unlike RPA, which performs a large volume of manual, repetitive tasks, AI can perform intelligent activities, such as reviewing resumes for specific skills, characteristics or keywords.
+AI can add intelligence to high-volume tasks, helping recruiters review a large number of job boards, process documents and read and process data from those sources.

 Recruitment chatbots can help engage candidates and provide details about jobs while they search.
-NLP helps organizations write job postings and offer letters more accurately and appealingly and free of unsuitable language that might discourage some candidates from applying.
+NLP helps organizations write job postings and offer letters more accurately and appealingly while keeping them free of unsuitable language that might discourage some candidates from applying.
 It also enables chatbots to be user-friendly and accurate when responding to people.

 In addition, machine learning adds continuous improvement to AI, which means the software becomes more effective the longer it's used.